qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/taudem/stream_network_analysis_tools.rst

   with respect to the stream raster grid.

-``Maximum Number of Grid Cells to traverse`` [number] This input paramater is the maximum number of grid cells that the points in the input outlet shapefile will be moved before they are saved to the output outlet shapefile.
+``Maximum Number of Grid Cells to traverse`` [number] This input parameter is the maximum number of grid cells that the points in the input outlet shapefile will be moved before they are saved to the output outlet shapefile.